ONAP for Network Orchestration and Automation Training Course

 ONOS in Production: Deployment and Optimization

-21 HoursThis instructor-led, live training in Uzbekistan (online or onsite) is aimed at intermediate-level IT architects and network managers who wish to deploy and optimize ONOS in production environments, ensuring scalability, performance, and reliability.
+21 HoursThis instructor-led, live training in Uzbekistan (online or onsite) is designed for intermediate-level IT architects and network managers who aim to deploy and optimize ONOS in production environments, ensuring scalability, performance, and reliability.

 By the end of this training, participants will be able to: